 Global Health Inequalities

-The Academy of Medical Sciences and the InterAcademy Partnership are organising a series of workshops on the theme of global health inequalities for Spring 2022.
-These workshops will convene participants from across the world, including low-and middle- income countries and high-income countries.
+The Academy of Medical Sciences and the InterAcademy Partnership organised a series of workshops on the theme of global health inequalities for Spring 2022.
+These workshops convened participants from across the world, including low-and middle- income countries and high-income countries.